mph-/lcapy/doc/tutorials.rst

                        ⎛                     2      ⎞
    1.27175469332729e-8⋅⎝3.94784176043574e-5⋅f  + 1.0⎠

-The amplitude spectral density of the noise can be plotted by definining a vector of frequency samples:
+The amplitude spectral density of the noise can be plotted by defining a vector of frequency samples:

    >>> from numpy import linspace
    >>> vf = linspace(0, 10e3, 200)